Skip to main content

 Participatory versus Health-Contingent Programs

 A participatory wellness program is the most straightforward type.
 It offers a reward in exchange for participation in a health-related activity, without regard to the outcome.
-Examples include attending a nutrition class, completing a (HRA), or participating in a biometric screening.
+Examples include attending a nutrition class, completing a health risk assessment (HRA), or participating in a biometric screening.
 Under HIPAA, as long as the program is offered to all similarly situated individuals, it can offer an incentive without the stringent requirements applied to health-contingent programs.

 A health-contingent wellness program, however, requires an individual to satisfy a standard related to a health factor to obtain a reward.
 These programs are more complex and face stricter regulation.